-All students are asked to complete our Jump Start curriculum prior to their first day at Ada.
+All students are asked to complete our Ada Build curriculum prior to applying to our program.
 The content covers foundational concepts such as the basics of coding languages and getting comfortable with tools.

-All of Ada’s in-class lectures are recorded for students using the Panopto video platform.
+All of Ada’s roundtables lectures are recorded for students using the Panopto video platform.
 For more information on how our course is structured, check out our syllabus here.

 - Web APIs